 To improve cash flow without paying interest:

 The Plum Card® from American Express OPEN.
 In television ads for the Plum Card, American Express celebrates the community impact of retail and service providers.
 Companies like those often need to float the costs of supplies and services before getting paid by their own customers.
 The Plum Card takes the classic American Express charge card back to the future, and offers up to 60 days to pay a balance without interest.
 Get cash into your till sooner, and a 1.5 percent early payment discount can help cover the flat annual Membership fee of $250.
 American Express offers new members, a $0 introductory annual Membership fee for the first year, then pay $250 annually.
 Employee cards do not have an annual fee.
 And if you travel for business take note there are no foreign transaction fees.
+The Plum Card currently has a limited time special offer so check out their website and learn how you can get up to 3.5% back.
 Terms & Restrictions Apply.

 If you spend big on client meals and office supplies: